 - Innovative and collaborative approaches to enhancing social sustainability

 Dr. John Parkins

-An Associate Professor in the Department Resource Economics and Environmental Sociology at the University of Alberta, John Parkins joined the university in 2007 after spending 10 years as a social scientist with Natural Resources Canada.
+A Professor in the Department Resource Economics and Environmental Sociology at the University of Alberta, John Parkins joined the university in 2007 after spending 10 years as a social scientist with Natural Resources Canada.
 He received his MSc in Rural Sociology and PhD in Sociology from the University of Alberta and his research interests focus on the interactions between rural communities and natural resource industries, rural development, social impact assessment, public engagement and environmental politics.
 Dr. Parkins has worked extensively with land management agencies, such as the Foothills Research Institute (Hinton, AB), the Sustainable Forest Management Network and Alberta Environment to establish principles and practices of socially sustainable resource management and indicators of social well-being.
 His research is published in a wide range of scholarly journals and government reports with a strong focus on applied research and best management practices.
 Dr. Parkins also teaches graduate and undergraduate students in the areas of social impact assessment and rural community development.

 Sustainability 101 & the Certificate in Rural Sustainability

 Sustainability 101 is a series of one-day short courses designed to support increased knowledge, capacity, and skills for sustainability in rural communities.
 Based upon a five-pillar model of sustainability (Governance, Economic, Social, Environmental, Cultural), these courses focus upon the nature, origins, relevance and application of the core, but complex, concepts that comprise sustainability and community development.